fberg/ppserve/README.md

 ## Configuration

-A file `my_bonds.yaml` in the script directory can be used to preconfigure bonds (e.g. if some of the data is not available from the price source).
+A file `my_bonds.yaml` in `~/.ppserve/` can be used to preconfigure bonds (e.g. if some of the data is not available from the price source).
 This is mostly useful for providing missing information needed for accrued interest computation.
 The format is as follows: